Blacksmithing - Teens as Students

 underlying structure simple fatigue can result in potential injuries.

-What happens is that someone attempting to use a hammer too heavy for their
+What happens when someone is attempting to use a hammer that is too heavy

 There is often a problem with less mature students with simple frustration.